liatrio/autogov-workflows/README.md

 - `attest-build-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-build.outputs.attest-build-attestation-artifact-id }}: The artifact-id of the build provenance attestation artifact.
 - `attest-metadata-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-metadata.outputs.attest-metadata-attestation-artifact-id }}: The artifact-id of the custom metadata attestation artifact.
 - `attest-sbom-attestation-artifact-id` (required, string, default: ${{ github.event.needs.attest-sbom.outputs.attest-sbom-attestation-artifact-id }}: The artifact-id of the SBOM attestation artifact.
-- `results-artifact-id` (required, string): The artifact-id of the results artifacts.
+- `results-artifact-id` (optional, string): The artifact-id of the results artifact.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
 - `github-token` (optional, string, default: ''): The GitHub token set throughout the reuseable workflow including the composite (build) action.